RULES & REGULATIONS

 1) All games are officiated by one BigBalls Game Official.

 3) Officials DO NOT keep score - that duty falls to the Home Team.
+It is suggested that the away team independently keeps score as well and teams verify scores throughout the game.

 4) The Official governs all game play and issues final rulings.
 They keep track of strikes, balls, and outs.
 Officials have jurisdiction over game play and may: